 Tenant hereby acknowledges that Tenant is responsible for any and all improvements of the systems and interior of the Premises under this Lease.

 Signage.
-Tenant shall install no exterior sign without Landlord's prior written approval, which approval may be withheld in Landlords sole discretion.
+Tenant shall install no exterior sign without Landlord's prior written approval, which approval shall not be unreasonably withheld or delayed.
 Tenant shall submit to Landlord for Landlord's approval Tenant's plans and specifications for Tenant's exterior signage.
 If Landlord so approves, Tenant shall be permitted to erect a sign or signs upon the Premises at Tenant’s sole cost and expense, provided all signage is in compliance with size, location and other requirements of Landlord and as may be set forth by applicable ordinances and regulations including, but not limited to, sign and design ordinances.
 All signage shall conform to aesthetic and design criteria, themes, and standards of the Shopping Center.
 Upon the expiration or earlier termination of this Lease and upon written demand therefor from Landlord, Tenant shall promptly remove all signage and return the Premises to its original condition.
 All signs shall be installed, and removed, at Tenant's sole cost and expense.
 At Landlords discretion, Tenant shall remove all signage at the expiration or earlier termination of this Lease at its sole cost and expense.

 E. Miscellaneous.
 Tenant shall be required to control and retain noise, dust or other materials within the Premises, subject to directives from Landlord.
 Tenant shall be required to clean all HVAC filters clogged with dust, or other materials resulting from its construction activities.